Sevastromo/sevastromo.github.io/top10.md

 9. **Metro: Last Light** - good, linear shooter with a cool atmosphere.
 10. **Gunpoint** - cool, 2D stealth/puzzle game.

-Summary: In 2016 I started to branch from what I knew about in gaming.
+**Summary**: In 2016 I started to branch from what I knew about in gaming.
 Dark Souls was the big one.
 I remember my brother telling about the ridiculously hard game, but it's so much more than that.
 I remember we were both were playing through it around the same time and everytime we talked we'd go back and forth with stories about what we found or how we handled certain situations.
 I was always so shocked and intrigued about how his experiences were so different, some stuff he found so easy, some areas I completely missed, some zones we progressed thorugh in opposite directions.
 To this day, I still love seeing how someone new approaches Dark Souls, it rekindles those feelings I had on my first play-through.
 Other than that, I really got into horror games.
 Alien Ioslation, Soma, and Amnesia all bridged the territory between my love of horror films and video games.

 ---
 \